 So, how much does it cost to ship a crate overseas?

-Requirement for overseas shipping
+Requirement for Overseas shipping

 - Commercial Invoice